 It is too good to be true.

-You wake up to the sound of rain pelting your window and your alarm, which you’ve accidentally set to Post Malone’s “Better Now”.
+You wake up to the sound of rain pelting your window and your alarm, which you’ve accidentally set to Post Malone’s “Circles”.
 You start weeping tears of unbridled anger and confusion because Post Malone is famous.

 At this point, it feels like winter is the only season you have ever known.
 The last time you saw the sun was when you Googled videos of sunrises and then got stressed because you remembered that you’re not supposed to look directly at the sun.
 It is fine.
 You are allowed to look at the sun through a computer screen.